 Most factories and manufacturing processes generate wastewater.
-Therefore, it’s the responsibility of a corporation to understand wastewater treatability and develop an efficient treatment system.
+Therefore, it’s the responsibility of a corporation to understand wastewater treatability and develop an efficient wastewater treatment system.
 This includes startup manufacturers that need to understand the long term impacts of their business plans.

 Wastewater exists in two categories: greywater and blackwater.
 Greywater is composed of water discharged from sinks, washing machines, and showers in commercial buildings, homes, hospitals, or offices.
 Blackwater contains harmful pathogens and even human waste.